-I could go on about how media has become our oral tradition but I want to talk about how Kamana has helped me to find my own story.
+I could go on about how media has become our oral tradition but I want to talk about how the core routines of a nature connection practice have helped me to find my own story.
 A story that is rooted in the land and the myriad beings found in a complex and dynamic ecology.
 I want to share how this has led me to connect with the people around me and find my place among a human community as well.

-There is something so powerful and intriguing about Kamana.
+There is something so powerful and intriguing about tapping into core routines.
 I still wonder why it is so effective.
 I find that I know things about connecting with nature that I had no idea I knew.
-When they said in Kamana that they were not only teaching us but teaching us how to teach, I was listening.
 When Jon Young said that if you want to be a better storyteller, go to your Sit Spot, that caught my attention.
 When I went to my Sit Spot I was not only harvesting herbs and berries, I was harvesting stories.